COVID-19 and your visit to the Lachine Canal National Historic Site

 Important information about your visit to the Lachine Canal National Historic Site

-The Lachine Canal National Historic Site banks remains accessible to visitors.
+The Lachine Canal National Historic Site is accessible to visitors.
 We ask the public to follow the advice of public health experts and to practice physical distancing and hygiene measures, limit public gatherings, as well as respect travel restrictions and closures.